Developer-Mike/sprout/README.md

     - [ ] sleep
   - [ ] (If time allows) Add autocomplete for some objects (e.g. game_objects, sprites)
   - [ ] (If time allows) Add advanced explanations to error messages
-- [ ] Miscellaneous
+- [-] Miscellaneous
-  - [-] Add a clean way to handle debug information
+  - [x] Add a clean way to handle debug information
-  - [-] Rework game object scaling (width and factor for height) -> Fix different scaling for different sprites
+  - [x] Rework game object scaling (width and factor for height) -> Fix different scaling for different sprites
-    - [ ] Add width and height info to the sprites in the sprites library
+    - [x] Add width and height info to the sprites in the sprites library
   - [ ] Solve all TODOs
   - [ ] Remove all DEBUGs
 - [ ] Create some example games